forcedotcom/dataloader/README.md

 NOTE: these commands use the default encryption key file `${HOME}/.dataloader/dataloader.key` if an encryption key file is not specified.

+# Reporting an issue
+Collect the following information before reaching out to Salesforce Support or reporting an issue on github:
+- Data Loader version, operation being performed, and screenshots of the issue.
+- Config files: `config.properties`, `log4j2.properties` or `log-conf.xml`, `process-conf.xml`.
+- log file:
+  - Set the root log level to “debug” in Advanced Config dialog (v58 and later) or in `log-conf.xml`.
+  - Rerun data loader to reproduce the issue.
+  - Send the log output located in the file shown by “Logging output file” info in the Advanced Settings dialog of their data loader.
+Logging output file info is shown in the Advanced Settings dialog as of v58.
+  - If you are using v58 or earlier, the default location of the debug log is `<tempdir>/sdl.log`
+  - The default tempdir is `%USER%\AppData\Local\Temp` on Windows
+  - The default tempdir is `${TMPDIR}` on macOS
+- Provide a sample csv file containing as few as possible columns and rows to reproduce the issue.
+- Provide the following information about your org (it is available in the log file if data loader version > 58.0.0, the log level is set to debug and the user logs in):
+  - Org id: Settings >> Company Profile >> Company Information >> value of Salesforce organization id field
+  - instance : Settings >> Company Profile >> Company Information >> value of Instance field
+  - User id: follow the instructions in this article or this article.

+NOTE:
+Remove all personal, business-specific, an any other sensitive information before reporting an issue on a public forum such as github.
+Sensitive information may be in any files you may upload including config files, data files such as csv files, log files, screenshots, console logs, and more.

 # Building Data Loader
 Developers need to use JDK 11 or later to build Data Loader.
 For example, developers can use [Zulu OpenJDK](https://www.azul.com/downloads/zulu) to build Data Loader.